 Furniture Shippers pick up your items at your business or residence, custom pack your goods and ship them out to your destination.
 If you need to ship furniture over 300 miles or internationally, Ship Smart can make the process simple and safe.
 Visit us for a free, fast online estimate.

 If you are considering opening a new office in a new area, it may be important to consider which individual you choose to lead in the new location.
 Hiring a new candidate to head the office could be something of a risk, as an unfamiliar face in an unfamiliar environment could translate to a loss in confidence in existing staff and potential clients.
 Using an established member of the company to lead in the transition stages is usually a smarter move.

 This may make a big difference to the success of a relocation, depending on the exact nature of the business.
-For many companies, partners, suppliers, customers, clients and other contacts will need to be informed and kept up-to-date on the move and warned of it well in advance.
+Many companies, partners, suppliers, customers, clients and other contacts will need to be informed and kept up-to-date on the move and warned of it well in advance.
 New addresses may also need to be added to websites, social media, email footers, Google listings and office stationery.